Five Easy Steps to Build Credit

 Step 1: Pull Your Credit Reports

-The first thing you need to do, no matter your situation, is pull your credit report.
+The first thing you need to do, no matter your situation, is pull your credit reports (all 3 bureaus).

 It’s easy to do and for a small nominal fee.
-For just $1 for the first 7 days and then $19.95 a month thereafter.
 You will get access to each credit bureau (Equifax, Experian, and TransUnion) with scores, from all three credit bureaus and your credit reports can be refreshed every 30 days with new updates, along with daily credit monitoring and alerts.
 This will allow you to track your progress as you build credit, without hurting your credit scores.

 Step 2: Look Over Your Credit Report